-The name "URL ping test" is a bit of a misnomer.
-To be clear, this test is not making any use of ICMP (Internet Control Message Protocol) to check your site's availability.
-Instead it uses more advanced HTTP request functionality to validate whether an endpoint is responding.
-It also measures the performance associated with that response, and adds the ability to set custom success criteria coupled with more advanced features like parsing dependent requests, and allowing for retries.
+The name URL ping test is a bit of a misnomer.
+These tests don't use Internet Control Message Protocol (ICMP) to check your site's availability.
+Instead, they use more advanced HTTP request functionality to validate whether an endpoint is responding.
+They measure the performance associated with that response.
+They also add the ability to set custom success criteria, coupled with more advanced features like parsing dependent requests and allowing for retries.

 Create a test

 To create your first availability request:

 In your Application Insights resource, open the Availability pane and select Add Classic Test.